-We’ve both had a crappy night’s sleep and yikes we have to be at the Nelson Wharf at 7.45am!
-We face each other across the breakfast table with Panda Bear eyes communicating only in monosyllables.
-We’re about to take what is arguably the most beautiful walk in the Abel Tasman National Park.
-To get there, we’re using the Abel Tasman Sea Shuttle, the only sea shuttle service picking up from the Nelson wharf – great option for people wanting to stay in Nelson City.
-Paul, the Skipper not only pilots the Abel Tasman Sea Shuttle, but as a former welder, has helped to build it and knows every inch of his vessel.
+We’ve both had a crappy night’s sleep, and yikes, we have to be at the Nelson Wharf at 7.45am!
+We face each other across the breakfast table with Panda Bear eyes, communicating only in monosyllables.
+But we are still excited; we’re about to take what is arguably the most beautiful walk in the Abel Tasman National Park!
+To get there, we’re using the Abel Tasman Sea Shuttle – a great option for people wanting to stay in Nelson City.
+Paul the Skipper not only pilots the shuttle, but as a former welder helped to build it and knows every inch of his vessel.
 In fact, he’s already helping to build another one!
-I’m rather dubious about the weather.
-It’s looking grey and overcast.
-Michael’s fascinated by the mechanical boarding bridge unfolding from the front of the boat.
+Michael is fascinated by the mechanical boarding bridge unfolding from the front of the boat.
 Perhaps I’ll buy him a mini version for Christmas.

 Skipper, Paul, greets everyone boarding the Shuttle.
-I’m impressed with his genuine friendliness and once onboard, we discover the true meaning of ‘mingling with the crew’ as we’re handed over to Rory.
-Rory is an allrounder and not only makes the tea & coffee but also finds the time to speak with passengers and gives everyone equal attention.
-Before taking the Discoverer Day Walk, we’ll sail up to Kaiteriteri then back down to Totaranui.
-I squeal like a kid as we pass sunbathing seals before gliding pass a group of shags having a quick team talk.
-As I clamber across deck with other passengers to take a photo of Split Apple Rock, I have visions of my camera hurtling down to the murky depths with me in quick succession.
-Down to Awaroa next as we drop of a couple of honeymooners spending a few idyllic days at Awaroa Lodge.
+I’m impressed with his genuine friendliness!
+Once onboard, we discover the true meaning of ‘mingling with the crew’ as we’re handed over to Rory.
+Rory is an all-rounder and not only makes the tea any coffee, but finds the time to speak with passengers and gives everyone equal attention.
+Before taking to the track, we’ll sail up to Kaiteriteri and back down to Totaranui, right on the edge of Abel Tasman.
+I squeal like a kid as we pass sunbathing seals, gliding past a group of shags having a quick team talk.
+As I clamber across the deck with other passengers to take a photo of Split Apple Rock, I have visions of my camera hurtling down to the murky depths!
 Finally, our moment has come.
-‘Lower the drawbridge me hearties’, cos we’re here at Bark Bay to begin our 12.5km walk.
-Suddenly, I’m energised.
+‘Lower the drawbridge me hearties’, because we’re here at Bark Bay to begin our walk!

-I’m totally focused on taking photos and am halfway across the Falls River Swing Bridge before I realise that although it’s built to sway slightly, I’m unprepared for it- repeat visions of camera and woman hurtling to depths unknown.
-No worries, this beautiful swing bridge is an architectural masterpiece and it’s incredibly safe.
-We arrive at Torrents Bay and I still have a spring in my step.
+I’m totally focused on taking photos, and am halfway across the Falls River Swing Bridge before I realise that although it’s built to sway slightly, I’m unprepared for it.
+But no worries, this beautiful swing bridge is an architectural masterpiece and it’s incredibly safe.
+We arrive at Torrents Bay, and I still have a spring in my step.
 “Let’s go on to Anchorage Bay and get picked up from there” suggests Michael.
 I stupidly agree.

-By the time we reach Anchorage Bay I feel as though a massive pin is the only thing keeping my hip from separating from the rest of me.
-No longer the Energiser Bunny, I realise that if I stop now, it’ll be the fireman’s lift for the rest of the way and Michael’s back is not up to the job.
-Doggedly I stride on.
-Finally we reach the beautiful Anchorage Bay and as I stretch out on the warm sand, I see the Abel Tasman Sea Shuttle arriving onto the Beach and there’s Paul at the Helm eager to hear all about our day.
+By the time we reach Anchorage Bay, I feel as though a massive pin is the only thing keeping my hip from separating from the rest of me!
+I realise that if I stop now it’ll be the fireman’s lift the rest of the way, and Michael’s back is not up to the job.
+Doggedly, I stride on.
+Finally, we reach the beautiful Anchorage Bay.
+As I stretch out on the warm sand, I see the Abel Tasman Sea Shuttle arriving onto the Beach, and there’s Paul at the Helm eager to hear all about our day.
 I’m pleasantly tired.
 It’s been a fabulous day.
-There’ll be sleep in the valley tonight.